VottonDev/CM2305-28/README.md

 3. Enable XDEBUG module in your php.ini if hasn't been enabled by default.
 4. Run "XDEBUG_MODE=coverage composer run-script phpunit", which will run the composer script to run PHP tests.

+### Docker (Unfinished)
+1. Run "docker-compose up -d" in the root directory of the project (Where website files are located at)

 ### Environment variables (.env file)
 ```
    TWITTER_TOKEN="AAAAAAAAAAAAAAAAAAAAAL65WAEAAAAA%2Bz3MLAMpuqpuAbdRVV7l3WUMPxU%3DNez0849RCsrNP6MEKDGGZxYlwxENJA6TBhIOcJTW0bzG2wgHJi"